Spectrum of equivariant cohomology as a fixed point scheme: Extensions: Singular varieties and total zero schemes

 \begin{example} There is one example that we are able to draw.
-It is the action of $\Bs_2$ on $\PP^1$ (see Example \ref{exsl22}).
-The total zero scheme is not affine, but we can cover it with two affine pieces, coming from affine cover of $\PP^1$.
-First one will be the part contained in $\bb_2 \times \{[1:x]| x\in \C\}$ and the other will be the part contained in $\bb_2 \times \{[y:1] | y\in \C\}$.
+It is the action of $\Bs_2$ on $\PP^1$ (see Example~\ref{exsl22}).
+The total zero scheme is not affine, but we can cover it with two affine pieces, coming from affine covers of~$\PP^1$.
+The first will be the part contained in $\bb_2 \times \{[1:x]: x\in \C\}$, and the other will be the part contained in $\bb_2 \times \{[y:1] : y\in \C\}$.
 If we consider coordinates $(a,b)$ on $\bb_2$ that correspond to matrices

-then the surface has the equations $2ax + bx^2 = 0$ in $(a,b,x)$-plane (the first piece) and $2ay+b = 0$ in $(a,b,y)$-plane (the second piece).
-The scheme has two irreducible components and the pieces are drawn in Figure \ref{totalp1}.
+then the surface has the equations $2ax + bx^2 = 0$ in the $(a,b,x)$-plane (the first piece) and $2ay+b = 0$ in the $(a,b,y)$-plane (the second piece).
+The scheme has two irreducible components; the pieces are drawn in Figure~\ref{totalp1}.

-One sees that the $\Bs_2$-invariant functions on the blue part depend only on $a$, hence they form $\C[a]$.
-Analogously on the orange part the $\Bs_2$-invariant functions only depend on $a = bx$, as for $a\neq 0$ any two points with the same $a$ are conjugate, and for $a = 0$ we get $b = 0$ or $x = 0$.
+One sees that the $\Bs_2$-invariant functions on the blue part depend only on $a$; hence they form $\C[a]$.
+Analogously, on the orange part the $\Bs_2$-invariant functions only depend on $a = bx$, as for $a\neq 0$ any two points with the same $a$ are conjugate, and for $a = 0$ we get $b = 0$ or $x = 0$.
 The former line is a projective line on which an invariant function must attain the same value, and the latter lies in the blue part.
 This leaves us with two functions from $\C[a]$ with the same constant term.
-One easily sees that this ring is isomorphic to e.g. $\C[a,x]/x(x+2a)$. \end{example}
+One easily sees that this ring is isomorphic to \textit{e.g.} $\C[a,x]/x(x+2a)$. \end{example}